Transportation demand management: Rationale for managing travel demand

 Increases in vehicle travel are linked to a range of health problems including poor urban air quality, road injuries and fatalities, and reduced physical activity.
 The World Health Organization stated in 2003:

 We are concerned that current patterns of transport, which are dominated by motorised road transport, have substantial adverse impacts on health.

-The efficacy of expanded roadways in managing traffic congestion is increasingly under challenge.
+The efficacy of adding roadway capacity to manage traffic congestion is being increasingly challenged.
 Much of the traffic on new or expanded roads has been shown to be induced.

 A growing sustainable transport movement is mobilising public demand for investment in safer, more livable cities with a greater range of travel choices.

+Aviation

 Demand management toolbox

 There is a broad range of TDM measures, including: